Jan van Gilse: Life

 In addition to composing, van Gilse soon developed an interest in conducting.
 He started out with the Bremen Opera, a post which was followed by appointments in Munich and Amsterdam.
 After the outbreak of the First World War made travel difficult, he moved back to the Netherlands.
-From 1917 until 1922 he was the conductor of the Utrecht Municipal Orchestra (Utrechtsch Stedelijk Orkest).
+From 1917 until 1922, he was the conductor of the Utrecht Municipal Orchestra (Utrechtsch Stedelijk Orkest).

-In 1921, van Gilse resigned the post after a conflict with the orchestra's board of directors.
-Van Gilse had been attacked for some time by the composer and music critic Willem Pijper in the daily Utrechts Dagblad, attacks that grew in viciousness as time progressed.
+In 1921, van Gilse resigned from the position after a conflict with the orchestra's board of directors.
+He had been attacked for some time by the composer and music critic Willem Pijper in the daily Utrechts Dagblad, attacks that grew in viciousness as time progressed.
 Van Gilse's request that Pijper be denied access to concerts was stalled for so long that he lost faith and resigned.
 The board subsequently refused him a farewell concert.

-Eight years later van Gilse put the experiences from his tenure in Utrecht on paper.
+Eight years later, van Gilse put the experiences from his tenure in Utrecht into writing.
 The autobiography that materialised was sizeable and contained almost 350,000 words.
 However, because he didn't spare anyone or anything (including himself), van Gilse doubted whether the manuscript would ever see the light of day.
 It was eventually edited and published in 2003.

+Photographs of suspects of resistance activities, including van Glise, commissioned by the Sicherheitsdienst, 1943.

+From top left: Frieda Belinfante, Geertruida Maria van Everdingen, Marianne Helen van den Brink, unidentified man, Helena Suzanna van Hall, Jan Hendrik van Gilse in disguise, Marcel Verwiel, and again, van Gilse.

 During World War II, van Gilse became actively involved with the resistance movement against the German occupation of the Netherlands.
-Both his sons, who were also resistance fighters, were killed by the occupiers before van Gilse himself succumbed (probably to pneumonia) in the autumn of 1944.
+Both of his sons, who were also resistance fighters, were killed by the occupiers before van Gilse himself succumbed (probably to pneumonia) in the autumn of 1944.
 To protect his shelter, he was buried in an unmarked grave outside the village of Oegstgeest.

 Organiser

-From 1933 to 1937, van Gilse served as director of the Utrecht conservatory.
+From 1933 to 1937, van Gilse served as director of the Utrecht Conservatory.
 He was also active in protecting the interests of composers in the Netherlands.
-In 1911, van Gilse was one of the founders of the Society of Dutch Musicians (Genootschap van Nederlandse Componisten or GENECO).
+In 1911, he was one of the founders of the Society of Dutch Musicians (Genootschap van Nederlandse Componisten or GeNeCo).
 One year later, he was instrumental in founding the Dutch Bureau for Musical Copyrights (Buma).

 Work and reputation

 Van Gilse's early style is indebted to German late romanticism.
-After about 1920, however, it becomes more modernist.
+However, after around 1920, it became more modernist.
 His opera Thijl (1940), often regarded as his masterpiece and arguably the most important opera in Dutch musical history, is one of his last works and a totally individual conception.
 An attempt by the German occupiers to destroy all of van Gilse's work was prevented by his collaborators.

 Recently, interest in van Gilse has increased, helped by the publication of his autobiography (edited by Hans van Dijk) and a biography.
-The German label CPO has recorded his four completed symphonies, with plans under way to record the opera Thijl in the near future, all under the direction of conductor David Porcelijn.
+The German record label CPO has recorded his four completed symphonies, with plans under way to record the opera Thijl in the near future, all under the direction of conductor David Porcelijn.